Albania says UEFA banned Mirlind Daku two UEFA Euro 2024 games after nationalist chants | TSN

 The 26-year-old forward began playing for Albania last year having used his right under FIFA rules to change his eligibility from Kosovo, the ethnic-Albanian former province of Serbia that declared independence 16 years ago.

-UEFA also announced charges against its Albanian and Croatian member federations for “potential racist and/or discriminatory conduct” by fans on Wednesday, who were reportedly chanting “Kill the Serbs” in Serbian.
+UEFA had also announced charges against its member federations of both Albania and Croatia over “potential racist and/or discriminatory conduct” by fans on Wednesday.

+However, only Albania was fined for “transmitting provocative messages not fit for a sports event.”
+The Croatia federation was fined just 27,500 euros ($29,400) for fans lighting and throwing fireworks at the stadium.

 The Albanian soccer Federation, or FSHF, called on the fans to be “accountable and avoid incidents and riots.”